 Moreover, vapes are potentially more addictive than cigarettes.
 They do not have the smell of smoke and do not need to be lit with flame: users can take discrete puffs throughout the day, keeping nicotine levels elevated in their blood and increasing the risk of addiction.
 Moreover, vapor cartridges are expensive.
 They can drain a young person’s finances and can–even more concerning–lead to the use of traditional cigarettes.

 Vaping addiction is a recent phenomenon, yet treatment is available to those who seek a cessation of this harmful habit.
-Often, underaged users of these devices can not acquire nicotine patches and gum that helps adult tobacco users break their habits.
+Often, underaged users of these devices can not acquire nicotine patches and gum to help adult tobacco users break their habits.

-Through various evidence-based treatments, rehabilitation for chronic vape-users is possible.
-Individual talk therapy, intervention and nicotine detoxification, horticultural therapy, mindfulness meditation and group therapeutics are all avenues toward healing for those suffering from vape addiction.
+Through various evidence-based treatments, rehabilitation for chronic vape users is possible.
+Individual talk therapy, intervention and nicotine detoxification, horticultural therapy, mindfulness meditation, group therapeutics, and partial hospitalization programs are all avenues toward healing for those suffering from vape addiction.

-At CRC, we understand that a variety of factors–from peer pressure to the depression and anxiety affecting America’s youth at unprecedented levels–can contribute to vape use.
+At CRC Rehab Center, we understand that a variety of factors–from peer pressure to the depression and anxiety affecting America’s youth at unprecedented levels–can contribute to vape use.
 Through our signature combination of evidence-based treatments, we can identify and address the root causes of vape addiction.

 No kid should begin their adult life with the baggage of nicotine addiction.
 Together, we can heal both youths and adults suffering from the effects of chronic vape use.